Site icon Idiosync Films

 A man and woman smiling and posing for a photo at the Dublin Pride Parade

-Blue Fire Street Festival is a free open-air intercultural arts festival in Dublin’s Historic Smithfield Square.
-The event has plenty of food, music and dance from the different cultures that Smithfield locals represent.
-It’s great craic and a very friendly atmosphere as it’s almost run by volunteers.
+Blue Fire Street Festival is a free, open-air arts festival in Dublin’s Historic Smithfield Square.
+It showcases food, music, and dance from the local cultures.
+The event is fun and friendly, mostly run by volunteers.

 Project Background